 Irish Sound Insulation Testing – New Building Regulations (TGD-E)Developments will require the testing of separating walls and floors to achieve compliance with Part E of the building regulations.
 Sound Insulation tests include airborne and impact noise transfer through new or existing buildings.
 Tests are carried out using relevant standards and are assessed against guidance values in the Irish Building Regulations Technical Guidance Document E (Sound), 2014.

 Do you require Sound Insulation Testing?
-All new dwellings and extensions to dwellings which adjoin other buildings will require sound insulation tests.
-Any construction works, involving a material change of use that result in a building (or part thereof) becoming used as one or more dwellings.
+All new dwellings and extensions to homes which adjoin other buildings will require sound insulation tests.
+Any construction works involving a material change of use that results in a building (or part thereof) becoming used as one or more dwellings.

 How does Sound Insulation Testing work?
 The Sound Insulation tests include both Airborne and Impact tests.
-The number of tests required is dependent on the layout of your build and how many separating walls and floors you have.
-Testing should take place as early as possible so that any acoustic weaknesses can be identified early in the construction process.
+The number of tests required depends on the layout of your build and how many separating walls and floors you have.
+Testing should occur as early as possible to identify any acoustic weaknesses early in the construction process.
 Carpets and temporary floor coverings should not be fitted until a pass has been achieved.
-To watch a video on sound insulation testing, please click on the image below:
+To watch a video on sound insulation testing, please click on the image below.

 Who is qualified to carry out Sound Insulation Testing?
 Diarmuid Keaney of ICAN Acoustics has completed the “Advanced Sound Insulation Testing / Training Course” for ISO Parts 1 & 2 as per Building Regulations Technical Guidance Documents Section E – 2014.
 This training was held at Sound Research Laboratories in the UK on February 10th.
 2016.
-It is worth noting also that as part of Diarmuid Keaney’s Diploma in Acoustics and Noise Control (2004), he completed a specialist module in Architectural Acoustics which included Sound Insulation Testing theory and its application.
-The Diploma in Acoustics and Noise Control is run by the Institute of Acoustics and on successful completion of the course examinations, Diarmuid was awarded a merit as his final grade.
+It is worth noting that as part of Diarmuid Keaney’s Diploma in Acoustics and Noise Control (2004), he completed a specialist module in Architectural Acoustics, including Sound Insulation Testing theory and its application.
+The Institute of Acoustics runs the Diploma in Acoustics and Noise Control, and upon successful completion of the course examinations, Diarmuid was awarded merit for his final grade.

 Diarmuid Keaney of ICAN Acoustics and David Clarke of the SRL